-Are you responsible for booking entertainment for your event?
+Are you responsible for your event entertainment research for an upcoming event?
 Are you wondering where to get started?

 Choosing the right entertainment for your event is a big responsibility.
 The right or wrong choice can make or break an event.
 And it can put your reputation on the line.